kevinchwong/myResearch/src/myCode/nashorn/Readme.md

-# Building a multi-thread Javascript Engine with Nashorn
+# Building a multithreading Javascript Engine with Nashorn

 By Kevin Wong [@kevinwongprovenir](https://github.com/kevinwongprovenir)